larkintuckerllc/thr0w-server/README.md

 ## Usage

-While the Thr0w Server provides an API of it's own, the primary method of using the server is to use one of:
+While the Thr0w Server provides an (as of now) undocumented API of it's own, the primary method of using the server is to use one of:

 * Thr0w (Client) API: Chrome Web Browser
 * Thr0w (Node.js) API: Node.js
 * Thr0w URL: Chrome Web Browser (Extension)
+* Thr0w Modules: Contributed Modules to Extend Functionality

 **Thr0w (Client) API**